mevljas/Programming-1/Exercises/Expressions,Variables,Functions,First_program/README.md

 There are two ways to solve the second task.
 You can write a program that tries to find a solution by one way or another.
 However, you can use your knowledge of physics or mathematics.
 Or, better yet, use both.

 # Task: Two programs that should be fixed
-This one should calculate Pythagora's theorem, but it doesn't.
+This one should calculate Pythagoras theorem, but it doesn't.
 ```
 a = imput ("first leg")
 b = imput ("second leg")